 Effective communication isn’t just a matter of speaking “business language” or avoiding technology jargon.
 The shift to SaaS and the cloud also requires the ability to address decentralized departmental buying centers.
 Salespeople have to frame the conversation in terms of operating budgets rather than CapEx.
 They have to focus on productivity, flexibility, usability, and other business-related impacts.

 Key Dialogue 2: Communicating value without overpromising.
 For better or for worse, over-promising on traditional on-premises applications was a low-risk proposition.
 Once a customer committed to a solution, they typically had little choice but to forge ahead.
 SaaS applications, by comparison, give customers the opportunity to continually hold vendors accountable for their product claims.
 If customers are disappointed, they’re less likely to renew their subscriptions.

 Successful SaaS sales teams know how to engage buyers in open, honest, and transparent conversations about a solution’s capabilities and benefits.
 A well-trained sales team will understand how to explain and demonstrate a solution’s business value without resorting to exaggeration or unsustainable claims.
 They also understand how to begin a dialogue with customers that is based on trust, honesty, and a shared vision of success.

 The key thing for SaaS salespeople to remember is once their sale is made, the selling process is not over.

-Click here to down load our new brief, Selling in the Cloud – 8 Keys to Successful “Land and Expand” Strategy for SaaS Solution Providers.
+Click here to down load our new brief, Selling in the Cloud – 10 Best Practices for Sales Strategy Execution.